FreePressUnlimited/Security_HQ/guides.md

 **AUTHOR**: [Tactical Technology Collective](https://tacticaltech.org/) and [Front Line Defenders](https://www.frontlinedefenders.org/)

-**WHAT**: A trusted go-to for many digital security trainers, Security in a Box is one of the largest collections of tools and tactics aimed at the security and privacy-aware
+**WHAT**: Website

-**WHEN**: To search and compare tools and tactics and learn of new ones.
+**WHEN**: Ideal for beginners and experts alike.
+The website is a trusted resource to search and compare tools and tactics and learn of new ones.
 Available in multiple languages.

 **DIFFICULTY**: Easy